hassanzohdy/mongez-events/README.md

    */
   length: number;
   /**
-   * List of all returned values from callback, undefined values will not be included */
+   * List of all returned values from each subscription callback, undefined values will not be included */
   results: any[];
 };